HazyResearch/hgcn/README.md

  * Hyperboloid implementation of HyperGCN
  * Hyperbolic Attention in HyperGCN with local hyperbolic average
  * Reproducible training commands for other datasets
- * More efficient negative sampling implementation for link prediction

 ## Some of the code was forked from the following repositories